 Central Luzon leads in terms of number of establishments

-The top three regions, in terms of employment generation, were all located in Central Luzon area.
-NCR, despite recording the least number of establishments, employed the most number of workers with 9,675 or 20.7 percent of the total.
-This was followed by Central Luzon with 5,041 workers (10.8%) and CALABARZON with 4,422 workers (9.5%).
+The top three regions, in terms of employment generation, were all located in Luzon area.
+NCR, despite being at the bottom half in terms of number of establishments, employed the most number of workers of 7,967 or 16.8 percent of the total.
+This was followed by Central Luzon with 5,437 workers (11.5%) and CALABARZON with 5,026 workers (10.6%).

-The average number of workers per establishment for the sector was recorded at 185.
-NCR recorded the highest average employment of 1,613, followed distantly by Zamboanga Peninsula and Cagayan Valley with 252 and 203 workers per establishment, respectively.
+The average number of workers per establishment for the sector was recorded at 179.
+NCR recorded the highest average employment of 885, followed by Negros Island Region and Zamboanga Peninsula with 276 and 241 workers per establishment, respectively.

 Establishments in CALABARZON pay the highest average annual compensation

-Total compensation which consists of gross salaries and wages, separation and retirement/terminal pay, gratuities, employers’ contribution to SSS/GSIS, and other benefits amounted to PHP34.8 billion in 2013.
-This translates to an average annual compensation of PHP746,127 per employee.
+Total compensation which consists of gross salaries and wages, separation and retirement/terminal pay, gratuities, employers’ contribution to SSS/GSIS, and other benefits amounted to PHP35.6 billion in 2016.
+This translates to an average annual compensation of PHP752,712 per paid employee.

-By region, employees in CALABARZON received the highest average annual pay of PHP1,367,795.
-This was followed by employees in NCR receiving an average annual compensation of PHP1,212,802.
-Employees in Eastern Visayas were the third highest paid earning an annual pay of PHP795,510.
-Employees in ARMM were the least paid with PHP214,479 average annual pay.
-Figure 2 shows the average annual compensation of employees for electricity, gas, steam and air-conditioning supply establishments by region in 2013.
+By region, employees in CALABARZON received the highest average annual pay of PHP1,265,923.
+This was followed by employees in NCR, receiving an average annual compensation of PHP1,181,624.
+Employees in Eastern Visayas, with an average annual pay of PHP904,127, ranked third.

-Ilocos region leads in terms of income per expense ratio
+CAR leads in terms of income per peso expense

-Income per expense ratio for the sector in 2013 was recorded at 1.21, indicating that for every peso spent PHP1.21 was realized in terms of income.
+Income per peso expense ratio for the sector in 2016 was recorded at 1.21.
+This indicates that for every peso spent, PHP1.21 was realized in terms of income.

-Among regions, establishments in Ilocos Region registered the highest return at 1.55 income per peso expense.
-This was followed by Northern Mindanao and Cagayan Valley, each with 1.46 income per peso expense.
-Cordillera Administrative Region (CAR) came next with 1.41 income per peso expense.
+Among the regions, establishments in Cordillera Administrative Region (CAR) registered the highest return at 1.53 income per peso expense.
+This was followed by Ilocos Region and Northern Mindanao, with 1.38 and 1.36 income per peso expense ratios, respectively.

 NCR contributes the highest share to value added

-By region, NCR accounted for the biggest share to total value added amounting to PHP54.8 billion or 27.3 percent of the total, followed by CALABARZON and Central Luzon with PHP48.3 billion (24.1%) and PHP24.6 billion (12.3%), respectively.
+By region, NCR accounted for the biggest share to total value added, amounting to PHP49.2 billion or 21.6 percent of the total.
+This was followed by CALABARZON and Central Luzon with PHP43.4 billion (19.0%) and PHP35.8 billion (15.7%), respectively.

-By region, establishments located in CALABARZON were the most productive recording a ratio of PHP10.9 million per worker.
-This was followed by establishments in Cagayan Valley and CAR with respective productivity of PHP5.9 million and PHP5.8 million per worker.
-ARMM reported the least labor productivity of PHP1,666 per worker.
+By region, employees of establishments located in CALABARZON were the most productive, recording a ratio of PHP8.6 million per worker.
+This was followed by employees of establishments in Central Luzon and Central Visayas with respective labor productivities of PHP6.6 million and PHP6.4 million per worker.

-Among regions, NCR received the highest subsidies estimated at PHP2.2 billion or 23.9 percent of the total.
-This was followed by Cagayan Valley and Northern Mindanao with subsidies amounting to PHP1.8 billion (20.0%) and PHP1.1 billion (12.5%), respectively.
+Among the regions, Eastern Visayas received the highest subsidy of PHP891.4 million or 17.4 percent of the total.
+This was followed by Central Visayas with subsidies amounting to PHP822.9 million (16.1%) and Caraga with PHP788.2 million (15.4%).

-The 2013 ASPBI is one of the designated statistical activities of the Philippine Statistics Authority (PSA).
-Data collected from the survey provide information on the levels, structure, performance, and trends of economic activities of the formal sector in the entire country for the year 2013.
+The 2016 ASPBI is one of the designated statistical activities of the Philippine Statistics Authority (PSA).
+Data collected from the survey provides information on the levels, structure, performance, and trends of economic activities of the formal sector in the entire country for the year 2016.

-The survey was conducted nationwide in September 2014 with the year 2013 as the reference period of data, except for employment which is as of November 15, 2013.
+The survey was conducted nationwide in 2017 with 2016 as the reference year of data, except for employment data which is as of November 15, 2016.

 Scope and Coverage